 PBX call recording usage

 This scenario simulates an employment agency who require inbound call recordings to be sent to a shared company mailbox so that they can provide training for their new recruitment agents.
 There is also an announcement played to the caller outlining that calls will be recorded for training and quality assurance purposes.
 We have 3 recruitment agents, Mike, John and Jane.
 When a client calls their office, there is a voice menu which redirects the call to the chosen recruitment agent.
-All inbound calls are sent to a shared mailbox so the recruitment manager can access instantly and provide coaching and training the Mike, John and Jane.
+All inbound calls are sent to a shared mailbox so the recruitment manager can access instantly and provide coaching and training to Mike, John and Jane.

-The screenshot below outlines what the call flow would look like with this scenario.
+The screenshot below demonstrates what the call flow would look like in this scenario.
 You can use as many inbound call recording objects as you like and the recorded calls can be sent to a range of email addresses.
 In addition, there was a requirement to stop recording on connected calls so that the caller could provide their card details to pay for recruitment services.
 During the payment process call, Jane transferred the call to the internal number 1004 which stopped the call from being recorded and then transferred the call back to Jane to input the card details into the billing system.